ArthurConmy/arthurconmy.github.io/docs/_posts/2022-11-27-automatic-circuit-discovery.md

 When we look at nodes other than the end node, we consider inputs from previous positions too (if the node is an attention head) and we also only propagate changes through the edges that we've found.
 <h2>Limitations</h2>
-There are at least three limitations to this work.
-The first is that the code is imperfect and the examples aren't comprehensive.
-Besides this,
+There are at least two limitations to this work:

-2) There are cases where the way we add nodes to the graph is problematic
+1. There are cases where the way we add nodes to the graph is problematic
-3) We don't have a way of converting the subgraphs into something that is automatically human-understandable
+2. We don't have a way of converting the subgraphs into something that is automatically human-understandable

-2): consider a model where all attention heads in a layer contribute +1 to the end performance metric, like so:
+1.: consider a model where all attention heads in a layer contribute +1 to the end performance metric, like so:

 <img src="https://i.imgur.com/LxQ0NCC.png">

 Then suppose we set a threshold of +2 to try and capture large enough effects on the end +5 performance metric.
 Then none of the edges in the above diagram have a +2 effect.
 In general, these failures occur when behavior is sparse, not distributed.

-3): this automated approach assumes that the "units" of interpretability are the attention heads and MLPs.
+2.: this automated approach assumes that the "units" of interpretability are the attention heads and MLPs.
 However, both induction heads and the head classes in the IOI paper are strong examples of cases where individual heads are not the correct unit to study model behavior with, as several heads are identical (and should be grouped together).
 Not aggregating components is a problem when we want to produce explanation that have clean human causal graphs, for example for verification by <a href="https://static1.squarespace.com/static/6114773bd7f9917b7ae4ef8d/t/6364a036f9da3316ac793f56/1667539011553/causal-scrubbing">causal scrubbing</a>.

 [^fn1]: There is a lot of freedom in choosing the baseline dataset.
 The reason we need a different dataset at all is that this is essential for verifying the <a href="https://en.wikipedia.org/wiki/The_Book_of_Why#Chapter_1:_The_Ladder_of_Causation">causal</a> role of model components.